 Note that provinces can be identified by their mode share, listed in the table at the top of the page.

-sex and age group
+Sex and age group

 Females had consistently lower hospitalization rates than males, an effect observed in other transport modes.
-This is thought to be related to a lower propensity for risk taking, for example, women have been found to cycle more slowly and to be less likely than men to ride on major streets without bike facilities, infrastructure that has been shown to have higher injury risk.
+This is thought to be related to a lower propensity for risk taking, for example, women have been found to cycle more slowly and to be less likely than men to ride on major streets without bike facilities, routes that have been shown to have higher injury risk.
 The graph below shows hospitalization rates, indicating whether the rate was for males or females.
 It shows 44 rates – male & female youths and male & female adults, separately for 11 jurisdictions (10 provinces and the three northern territories together in one group).

 There was no pattern of hospitalization rates by age group (youths vs. adults).

-These Canadian results indicate that bicycling injury hospitalization rates were lower for females than males, and traffic-related injury rates were lower with higher cycling mode shares.
+These Canadian results indicate that cycling injury hospitalization rates were lower for females than males, and traffic-related injury rates were lower with higher cycling mode shares.
 Hospitalization rates for brain and head injuries were not different in provinces with and without helmet laws in the study years 2006 to 2011, a period of helmet law stability.

-Thus policymakers interested in reducing bicycling injury rates should focus on factors related to higher cycling mode shares and female cycling choices.
-Bicycling routes physically separated from traffic or along quiet streets are a promising fit for both and are associated with a lower risk of injury.
+Thus policymakers interested in reducing cycling injury rates should focus on factors related to higher cycling mode shares and female cycling choices.
+Bike routes physically separated from traffic or along quiet streets are a promising fit for both and are associated with a lower risk of injury.
 This approach to safety is followed in Denmark and the Netherlands where cycling represents 20+% of trips, routes separated from traffic are common, helmet use is rare, and injury and fatality rates are low.

 The results of this study are published here.